 The education sector is underdeveloped and unable to provide the necessary manpower in terms of both quantity and quality.
 As a result, the majority of people entering the labor market lack qualifications, affecting both the productivity and competitiveness of industry and society as a whole in terms of underemployment and poverty.

-Furthermore, gender inequality and women’s exposure to violence, harassment, and abuse are not only critical risks but also a major obstacle to national development and peacebuilding.
-For the vision of a modern, developed, and democratic Myanmar to become a reality, it is essential that women and girls have full access to education, training, and economic opportunities and that their leadership capacities are strengthened to enable them to participate in general decision-making.
+Furthermore, gender inequality and women’s exposure to violence, harassment, and abuse are critical risks.
+It is essential that women and girls have full access to education, training, and economic opportunities and that their leadership capacities are strengthened to enable them to participate in general decision-making.

 BREAKING THE VICIOUS CYCLE OF POVERTY